Do YOU have a favourite HASS lesson, unit, game or community learning connection?

 To join your ACT HTA simply complete one of the following –

 Option 1.
-If you / your school / institution want to apply and pay with credit card or paypal go back to the main menu of our web site, click Membership, then choose the option that suits you and follow the steps.
+If you / your school / institution want to apply and pay with card go to the main menu of this site, click Membership, then choose the option that suits you following the steps.

-We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches, comand much, much more!
+We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches and much, much more!

 Matthew and Daniel